AdoriZahard/hi3er/docs/index.md

 ###<p align="center">-- Miss Elysia Build 7D</p>

 !!! note
-    Updated for 6.1.
+    Updated for 6.3.
 Be advised that MPE becomes weaker the less ranks and gears she has.
 Basically, her downscalability issues are pretty big depending on the difficulty.

-> Boss to be Chosen:Husk, then Vill-V or Mobius
+> Boss to be Chosen: Husk Mysticism, then Vill-V or Mobius

 !!! note
     Choose whichever you want to booli the most.
 Vill-V is the easiest.